 - You must attend the lab section that you are officially registered for. - Many of the main concepts of the course will be introduced or reinforced in weekly laboratory sessions, through direct experience with the physical world.
 In some cases, later lectures will build on the understanding you achieve in lab. - Your grade for each lab is based on completing an individual online prelab (20%), full participation in and completion of team lab activity (40%), and individual lab homework due at the beginning of the next session (40%).
 The prelab needs to be submitted before the beginning of your lab.
-Lab homework will only be accepted if you complete the related lab.

-• There will be one in-lab exam, see the schedule for the exact date.
+Lab homework will only be accepted if you complete the related lab. - There will be one in-lab exam, see the schedule for the exact date.
+The lab exam is 20% of the lab grade.
 The lab activities and homework will help you acquire the skills you'll need for the lab exam.